satriarrrrr/docker-image/go-builder/README.md

-This image uploaded to https://hub.docker.com/r/satriarrrrr/go-builder
+This image is uploaded to https://hub.docker.com/r/satriarrrrr/go-builder